Admission of Security to Trading

-NEX Exchange (NEXX) Admission of Security to Trading 02-Dec-2019 / 07:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+NEX Exchange (NEXX) Admission of Security to Trading 05-Dec-2019 / 07:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-The following security will be admitted to trading on the NEX Exchange Growth Market with effect from 08:00, 02/12/2019.
-Name of Issuer: Dozens Savings Plc 5.00% Secured Bonds due 2 December 2020 ISIN: GB00BL1GTZ11 Symbol: DS04 EMS: 1 The Regulation Department NEX Exchange London Fruit & Wool Exchange 1 Duval Square London E1 6PW Tel: 020 7858 1655 Email: regulation@nexexchange.com Website: www.nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 32524 EQS News ID: 925309 End of Announcement EQS News Service
+The following security will be admitted to trading on the NEX Exchange Growth Market with effect from 08:00, 05/12/2019.
+Belvedere Leisure Resorts PLC 6.25% Secured Bonds due 5 December 2024 ISIN: GB00BK6V0732 Symbol: BELV EMS: 10 The Regulation Department NEX Exchange London Fruit & Wool Exchange 1 Duval Square London E1 6PW Tel: 020 7858 1655 Email: regulation@nexexchange.com Website: www.nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 33513 EQS News ID: 928923 End of Announcement EQS News Service

 (END) Dow Jones Newswires